By using Replypad, you agree to our Cookie Policy.

 • Field: one of the following types:

-• Conversation data fields – such as account, assignee, subject, etc.
+• Ticket data fields – such as account, assignee, subject, etc.

-• Initial message fields – field from the first message that was sent for this conversation
+• Initial message fields – field from the first message that was sent for this ticket

-• Newest message fields – fields from the newest message for this conversation, meaning the current message that is being processed by this condition.
+• Newest message fields – fields from the newest message for this ticket, meaning the current message that is being processed by this condition.

-• Mailbox – the email address that is being used to send and receive messages for this conversation
+• Mailbox – the email address that is being used to send and receive messages for this ticket

 • Operator and Value: The operator depends on the type of field that is selected.
 Possible types are: